At the Pentagon, overpriced fuel sparks allegations — and denials — of a slush fund

 “What has happened in the last two years is we have been blessed by lower fuel prices,” Deputy Defense Secretary Robert O. Work, the Pentagon’s second-ranking civilian official, said in an interview.
 “Sometimes you overestimate what the price will cost and you get an asset, and sometimes you underestimate and you get a deficit.”

-Work denied that the Pentagon had a “bishop’s fund” or a deliberate strategy to inflate the price of fuel.
+Work denied that the Pentagon had a bishop’s fund or a deliberate strategy to inflate the price of fuel.
 “I vehemently disagree with that characterization,” he said, adding an expletive for emphasis.

 Scrutiny from Congress

-John P. Roth, the Pentagon’s acting comptroller and chief financial officer, said that it would be impossible to hide a multibillion-dollar slush fund from Congress.
+John P. Roth, the Pentagon’s acting comptroller and chief financial officer, said that it would be impossible to hide a

+multibillion-dollar slush fund from Congress.
 He said that the Pentagon must receive approval from four different legislative committees whenever it wants to spend money from fuel savings on other programs.

 “I have an enormous number of outside people looking over my shoulder,” Roth said in an interview.
 “The thought that I could somehow establish some sort of reserve in some manner, shape or form and hide it from everyone else just doesn’t make any sense.”